Mauricio-Fortune/C-Projects/README.md

-# C-Projects-Difficulty-Easy
+# C-Projects-Difficulty-Intermediate
-These are simple C projects I worked on
+These are intermediate level C projects I made